AlexMovchan/AlexMovchan.github.io/README.md

 <h1>My final project of courses.</h1>

-Technologies which i use in this project are:
+Technologies which I use in this project are:
 <ul>
 <li>Angular</li>
 <li>JQuery</li>